liseda-lab/REx/README.md

   - `edge_labels.tsv`: a tsv file with the labels of the edges in the graph.
 The first column is the edge ID and the second column is the label.
   - `clustered_IC_classes_edgeType.json`: a json file with the IC scores.

+## Computing IC for you own datasets
+The `compute_IC` folder contains a guide and template scripts for calculating the IC for another dataset.
+-  `1. get_embs_byEdgeType.py` - This script processes the embeddings of nodes in an RDF graph and divides them by edge type.
+-  `2. faiss_embs_edgeType.py` -  This script performs KMeans clustering on node embeddings divided by edge types using the FAISS library.
+-  `3. calculate_clusterIC.py` -  This script calculates the node degree for clustered nodes and computes the IC based on the node degree.
+-  `extra_create_graphs.py`- Template for a function to create an RDF graph from the dataset files and an extra function that joins the RDF graph with ontologies in case you want to create semantically richer embeddings.

+In our approach, we created a richer graph using NCIT and CHEBI, leveraging mappings from [AML][https://github.com/AgreementMakerLight/AML-Project] and ran [OWL2Vec*][https://github.com/KRR-Oxford/OWL2Vec-Star] to generate semantically richer embeddings.
+However, the scripts can be used with other embeddings as long as it is a json in the same format and you provide an RDF graph of your dataset.

 ## Authors
 - __Susana Nunes__
 - __Samy Badreddine__